-Memorial Day weekend marks the official start of summer in Chicago, and the city knows how to celebrate.
+Memorial Day weekend marks the official start of summer in Chicago — and the city knows how to celebrate.
 Each year, Chicago comes to life with spectacular fireworks displays, buzzing rooftop bars, scenic kayak tours, fun neighborhood festivals, waterfront restaurants with jaw-dropping views, and so much more.
 Here’s our roundup of just some of the top things to do in Chicago for Memorial Day weekend.

-Check out festivals and events
+Check out Memorial Day festivals and events

 Sueños Music Festival